 Going back to the sewing machine, sew around the pad around the edge.
 This closes the gap left during turning, and gives the pad more stability.
 I also like to sew around the rectangle in the centre of the pad, which helps keep the layers in place.

-Finally, add some sew on velcro to the tabs.
+Finally, add some sew on hook and loop or velcro to the tabs.

 And you have a finished swiffer mop cover!

 Using The Reusable Swiffer Cloths / Mop Covers